 It is compatible with popular browsers, like Chrome, Firefox, Opera, and Safari, except for Internet Explorer.

-You can connect PC running cncjs with Arduino controller board of CNC machine over a serial connection, such as Bluetooth, WiFi, or USB.
+You can connect PC running cncjs with the Arduino controller board of the CNC machine over a serial connection, such as Bluetooth, WiFi, or USB.

 Its local server lets you make multiple HTTP connections to connect several devices at the same serial port.

 Its GUI has a minimalist design similar to the OpenBuilds CONTROL software and is easy to understand.

 The installation requires a bit more tinkering than typical software but the support documentation is quite helpful and will get you through the setup process without hassles.

 Although cncjs does not have an official community forum, you may find many unofficial forums to get ideas related to software troubleshooting.

 Candle is a free, open-source CNC machine control software for controllers running on GRBL firmware.
 You can download this software from their GitHub page for Windows or Linux PC.

 The user interface of candle software has essential functions to run your G-code programs.
 Hence, it makes this software suitable for newbies and hobbyists in CNC machining.